- Search The Registry

 King Leopold II

 *King Leopold II was born on this date in 1835.
-He a white-European Monarch, the second King of the Belgians from 1865 to 1909.
+He was a white-European Monarch, the second King of Belgium from 1865 to 1909.

 Leopold's administration of the Congo was characterized by atrocities, including torture and murder, resulting from notorious systematic brutality.
 The hands of men, women, and children were amputated when the quota of rubber was not met.
 Millions of the Congolese people died: modern estimates range from 1 million to 15 million deaths, with a consensus growing around 10 million.